haxpor/Potatso/README.md

 ## Acknowlegements

 We use the following services or open-sourced libraries.
-So we'd like to show our highest respect and thank them for bringing those great projects:
+So we'd like show them highest respect and thank for bringing those great projects:

 Services: